MariahJ7/TellingStoriesW-Data/README.md

 # What I hope to learn
 I want to complement my data analysis skills with an understanding of how best to depict findings and insights in a visual way.
 I have been reluctant to be creative with visual representations in the past but want to hone that skill as I reenter the workforce in fall 2020.

+# Portfolio
+This is where my data visualizations will be featured!